 tc = num_units_in_tick  time_scale (C-1)

+The variable tc_sub is derived as follows and is called a sub-picture clock tick:

+tc_sub = num_units_in_sub_tick  time_scale (C-1)

 The following is specified for expressing the constraints in this annex:

 – Let access unit n be the n-th access unit in decoding order with the first access unit being access unit 0.

 – Let picture n be the coded picture or the decoded picture of access unit n.

+– Let decoding unit m be the m-th decoding unit in decoding order with the first decoding unit being decoding unit 0.

 C.2 Operation of coded picture buffer (CPB)